E-commerce

 Why this approach works

-This prioritization must remain business-focused.
-A category page that already attracts some traffic and can support high revenue often deserves more immediate attention than a long series of micro-fixes with no clear commercial impact.
+This prioritization must remain business-driven.
+A category page that is already attracting some traffic and can support strong revenue often deserves more immediate attention than a long series of minor fixes with no clear commercial impact.

-Qstomy: turn SEO traffic into useful answers and conversions
+Qstomy: turn SEO traffic into helpful answers and conversions

-E-commerce SEO doesn’t stop once users land on the page.
+E-commerce SEO doesn't stop at the landing page.
 Once traffic is acquired, visitors still need to quickly find the right answers to move forward.
-That’s where an AI agent can complement the SEO strategy rather than replace it.
+That's where an AI agent can complement the SEO strategy instead of replacing it.

-Qstomy acts as an AI sales and support agent for e-commerce websites.
-It can help SEO-driven visitors better understand an offer, compare products, check compatibility, clarify delivery times or returns, and then reduce the hesitation that slows conversion.
+Qstomy acts as a sales and support AI agent for e-commerce sites.
+It can help visitors coming from SEO better understand an offer, compare products, check compatibility, clarify delivery times or returns, and reduce the hesitations that slow conversion.

 • On the SEO side: content attracts organic traffic.